cmoesgaard/curl/docs/SSLCERTS.md

 HTTPS proxy
 -----------

-Since version 7.52.0, curl can do HTTPS to the proxy separately from the connection to the server.
+Since version 7.52.0, carl can do HTTPS to the proxy separately from the connection to the server.
 This TLS connection is handled separately from the server connection so instead of `--insecure` and `--cacert` to control the certificate verification, you use `--proxy-insecure` and `--proxy-cacert`.